conda-forge/dagster-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `dagster, dagster-celery, dagster-dask, dagster-graphql` can be installed with:
+Once the `conda-forge` channel has been enabled, `dagster` can be installed with:

 ```
-conda install dagster dagster-celery dagster-dask dagster-graphql
+conda install dagster
 ```

 It is possible to list all of the versions of `dagster` available on your platform with: